DJackson-BlueTeam/Portfolio/SOC/SOC Challenges/BoogeyMan3/BoogeyMan3.md

 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/a515384cb2146cabbd949753aadcfe3383f76099/SOC/SOC%20Challenges/BoogeyMan3/BoogeyMan3%20Img/385.png)

-- observing the events. “rundll32.exe” executed a scheduled task to establish persistence by forcing persistence on the machine.
+- observing the events, “rundll32.exe” executed a scheduled task to establish persistence by forcing persistence on the machine.

 - Highlighted below, we can see the name of the Registered-ScheduledTask